mrf2/knowledge-base/cybersecurity/terminology.md

 # Terminology
+ - **API** - API, which stands for ***Application Programming Interface (API)***, is a set of rules and protocols for building software and applications.
+An **API** allows different software programs to communicate with each other.
+It defines methods of communication between various components, including the kinds of requests that can be made, how they're made, the data formats that should be used, and conventions to follow.
  - **APT** - Advanced Persistent Threat.
 An Advance Persistent Threat (APT) is a stealthy threat actor, typically a nation or state-sponsored group, which gains unauthorized access to a computer network and remains undectected for an extended period.
  - **Blue Team** - A blue team comprises cyber security and technology professionals whose aim is to to protect an information system from impending cyber threats by performing and implementing defensive actions.
  - **C2** - Command and Control (C2) Infrastructure are a set of programs used to communicate with a victim machine.
 The is comparable to a reverse shell, but is generally more advanced and often communicate via common network protocols, like HTTP, HTTPS, and DNS.